webcrumbs/javascript-crumbs/chapters/introduction/Readme.md

 JavaScript's popularity is due entirely to its role as the scripting language of the web.
 Virtually every personal computer has at least one JavaScript interpreter on it and in active use.

-#### The Name
+> #### The Name
+>

-The Java- prefix suggests that JavaScript is somehow related to Java,
+> The Java- prefix suggests that JavaScript is somehow related to Java,
-that it is a subset or less capable version of Java.
+> that it is a subset or less capable version of Java.
-But JavaScript is not interpreted Java (Java is interpreted Java).
+> But JavaScript is not interpreted Java (Java is interpreted Java).
-Compared to Java, JavaScript is betterin the applications that Java was originally intended for.
+> Compared to Java, JavaScript is betterin the applications that Java was originally intended for.
+>

-The -Script suffix suggests that it is not a real programming language,
+> The -Script suffix suggests that it is not a real programming language,
-that a scripting language is less than a programming language.
+> that a scripting language is less than a programming language.
-But JavaScript is a surprisingly powerful language.
+> But JavaScript is a surprisingly powerful language.
-Compared to C, JavaScript trades performance for expressive power and dynamism.
+> Compared to C, JavaScript trades performance for expressive power and dynamism.

-### Features

 JavaScript is a very nice dynamic object-oriented general-purpose programming language.
 It has objects which can contain data and methods that act upon that data, and can contain other objects.